An accredited high school built for real-world, lifelong learning

 +

-Aside from our live workshops (which take up 90 minutes on Monday-Thursday), families are free to schedule their days however they wish.
+Aside from our live workshops (which take up, in total, 2.5 hours on Monday-Thursday), families are free to schedule their days however they wish.
 Flexibility is one of the great benefits of our program.
 If families wish to travel during the typical school year, that's no problem.
 We have many kids who tune into Prisma while traveling with their family (or simply take some time off during the school year).
 If families wish to fit in extracurriculars during the day or get-togethers with friends, that's also no problem.
 Having said this, we do provide a suggested schedule for those families that want a clear structure for their child's day and many of our learners do follow this.

 How does Prisma support learners with special needs?